Can Whey Protein Shakes Be Essential to Women for Weight Loss?

 You can drink a protein shake as a meal replacement for one of your meals if needed, but please keep in mind that protein does not replace food.
 It is best consumed before or post-workout to aid in muscle recovery and growth.
 Add another protein shake before bed works as well because it has a sustained release and will help to curb your appetite!
 You should not consume more then 50 grams of protein in a day because that is hard on your kidneys.
 Drinking a shake for breakfast is also key too, as your body needs nourishment after a long sleep to jump-start your metabolism as well and giving you the energy you need for your work-out.

 More and more women are starting to experiment with the benefits of whey protein.
 With the market continuously advertising these products, it can be hard to sort out which ones are really good for you.
 Keep in mind that many of the meal replacement shakes marketed towards us women are actually high in sugar and do not really help in fat loss at all.
-You can find whey protein in any supplement shops, some pharmacies, and even Wal-Mart carries protein now.
+You can find whey protein in any supplement shops, some pharmacies, and even your local Walmart.
 Now that you know what to look for, picking the right one for you should be easy.
 There are indeed some great benefits to using protein to ensure optimum health, fat loss, and muscle gain.
-I am in no way an expert in this and just trying to give you some of the best information I have researched, so you should definitely talk to someone who is more of an expert in this field.
-Thank you for reading.